-Losses, impairment and changes in provisions for commercial transactions
+Losses, impairment and changes in trade provisions

-This item includes valuation allowances for trade and other receivables recognised in the year as a result of the impairment testing of these assets (note 4.4).
+This heading includes valuation allowances for trade and other receivables recognised in the year as a result of the impairment testing of these assets (Note 4.4).

-There were no overdue balances for trade and other receivables at 31 December 2022 and 2021.
+There were no overdue balances for trade and other receivables at 31 December 2023 and 2022.

-No provisions were recognised in the 2022 and 2021 fiscal years to cover impairment losses on assets in the balances of trade and other receivables that are detailed on the asset side of the balance sheet.
+No provisions were recognised in the 2023 and 2022 fiscal years to cover impairment losses on assets in the balances of trade and other receivables that are detailed on the asset side of the balance sheet.

-b) Direct variable cost of operations
+b) Direct variable costs of operations

-The item "Direct variable cost of operations" at 31 December 2022 and 2021 includes the variable costs directly attributable to the services provided by the Company.
-Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and fixed income since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled EUR 1,055,000 in 2022 (EUR 1,122,000 in 2021) (note 17); the variable costs that the Governing Companies of the Stock Exchanges and BME Sistemas de Negociación, S.A. invoiced to the Company for transactions involving securities admitted to trading on the various official secondary markets and multilateral trading systems, of which the Company was notified for clearing purposes, in accordance with the agreement signed in the fourth quarter of 2016, amounting to EUR 782,000 in 2022 (EUR 901,000 in 2021) (note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, of which the Company was notified for clearing purposes, in accordance with the 3000 in 2022 (EUR 718,000 in 2021) (note 17) and agent fees for the OTC segment on interest rates amounting to EUR 8,000 in 2022 (EUR 10,000 in 2021).
+The heading "Direct variable costs of operations" at 31 December 2023 and 2022 includes the variable costs directly attributable to the provision of the Company's services.
+Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and fixed income since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled EUR 927,000 in 2023 (EUR 1,055,000 in 2022) (Note 17); the variable costs that the Governing Companies of the Stock Exchanges and BME Sistemas de Negociación, S.A. invoiced to the Company for transactions involving securities admitted to trading on the various official secondary markets and multilateral trading systems, of which the Company was notified for clearing purposes, in accordance with the agreement signed in the fourth quarter of 2016, amounting to EUR 571,000 in 2023 (EUR 782,000 in 2022) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, of which the Company was notified for clearing purposes, in accordance with the agreement signed in 2017, amounting to EUR 670,000 in 2023 (EUR 712,000 in 2022) (Note 17) and agent fees for the OTC segment on interest rates amounting to EUR 9,000 in 2023 (EUR 8,000 in 2022).

-The direct variable costs of operations pending payment at 31 December 2022 and 2021, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (note 17), are recognised in the balance sheet under "Trade and other payables - Payables".
+The direct variable costs of operations pending payment at 31 December 2023 and 2022, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised in the balance sheet under "Trade and other payables - Suppliers, Group companies and associates".